Samy879/modern-weather-enhanced/README.md

    3. Or, in the Add Widgets menu, click the menu button and select Install from Local File...

 ## 🌟 Support the Project
 Feedback and feature requests are always welcome!
-If you find this widget useful, please consider starring the repository on GitHub or leaving a rating on [Opendesktop](https://www.opendesktop.org/p/2356087/).
+If you find this widget useful, please consider starring the repository on GitHub or leaving a rating on the [KDE Store](https://store.kde.org/p/2356087).
 Your support and suggestions help keep the project alive and improving!

 ## 🤝 Credits
 - Original Creator: [zayronxio](https://github.com/zayronxio) for the original Chaac Minimal Weather.